CDL’S JOURNEY TO NET ZERO

 Operational Carbon Emissions Performance

-In line with the six GHG inventory categories as described by ISO14064-1:2018, Scope 1 emissions as per GHG protocol will correspond to Category 1, Scope 2 will correspond to Category 2 and Scope 3 will correspond to Category 3 to 6 of ISO14064-1:2018.
+In line with the six GHG inventory categories as described by ISO 14064-1:2018, Scope 1 emissions as per GHG protocol will correspond to Category 1, Scope 2 will correspond to Category 2 and Scope 3 will correspond to Category 3 to 6 of ISO 14064-1:2018.

 Notes:

-Scope 1 includes direct emissions from fuel used in power generators, petrol for company vehicles, loss of refrigerant in air-conditioning systems, loss of insulating and arc quenching media in switchgear systems and discharge of fire suppression agents.
+Scope 1 includes direct emissions from fuel used in power generators, petrol for company vehicles, loss of refrigerant in air conditioning systems, loss of insulating and arc quenching media in switchgear systems and discharge of fire suppression agents.

 Scope 3 includes emissions arising from property development operational activities (e.g. fuel used in power generators and heavy vehicles, purchased electricity, electricity upstream emissions and transmission losses, and water usage), and other indirect emissions (e.g. electricity upstream emissions, distribution and transmission losses, local and international courier services, employee commute, business air travel (excluding the influence of radiative forcing) and hotel accommodations, water supply and wastewater treatment at corporate office and managed buildings).